surveycto/counter-with-timer/README.md

 An answer is not set until the timer runs out, or "End early" is confirmed, so the enumerator cannot move on from that field until then.
 If they "End early", they can come back and continue where they left off with the same amount of time left and the same count value.

-You can customize the timer time and unit used.
+You can customize the timer duration and unit used.
 See **Parameters** below for more details.

 The value this plug-in returns is a space-separated list:

 0. The count on the counter
-1. The time that was left
+1. The time that was left on the timer

 You can use the `selected-at()` function in order to get each individual value.
 For example, if the field is called "timer1", you can use this expression to get the counter value: